SCCapstone/K3MS/README.md

 - Unit tests are in the `tests/unit_tests` directory

 ## Setup and Run the Tests
 - Follow the directions in `tests/README.md` to setup the environments.
-Here are some example .env files that can be used (these are required for tests to run):
-    - Goes in tests/behavioral_tests/[cypress.env.json](https://github.com/SCCapstone/K3MS/files/14077571/cypress.env.json)
-    - Goes in tests/unit_tests/[cypress.env.json](https://github.com/SCCapstone/K3MS/files/14077577/cypress.env.json)
-- Download the test database from Google Drive (app.db) with necessary users and entries
+- Download the test database from Google Drive (app.db) with necessary users and entries.
+Also download the example Excel file.
 - Switch the backend mode to use the local database (in backend/.env, delete or comment out DATABASE_URI entry)
+- Start both servers with `./run_app.sh`z
 - Run the tests:
     ```
     cd tests